Why are they so important?

 In addition there are two other weekly groups that meet in different time slots (Tuesday afternoon and Thursday evening).

-On Tuesday and Wednesday mornings, there are ‘midweek’ groups primarily (but not exclusively) for mothers with young children.
+On Wednesday morning, there are ‘midweek’ groups for women, which includes mums with pre-school children.